★ A Retirement City Profile

 Eclectic · Festival-loving · Lake Monona

-Williamson Street ("Willy Street") and the Marquette neighborhood — bohemian, festival-rich, anchored by the Willy Street Co-op.
+Williamson Street ("Willy Street") and the Marquette neighborhood, bohemian, festival-rich, anchored by the Willy Street Co-op.
 La Fête de Marquette, Orton Park Festival, and the Williamson Street fair run through summer.
-Median: $375K–$500K.
+The most distinctive-character pick on the near east.
+Median: $413K–$500K.

 A nationally ranked academic medical center, and it's down the street.